kenguru33/monorepo-typescript/README.md

 ReactDOM.render(React.createElement(App), document.getElementById('root'))

 ```
-You are now reade to build the whole monorepo in one go.
-You can do that with the help of lerna.
+To build the whole monorepo in one go, you can do that with the use of lerna.
 ```bash
 lerna run build
 ````